tukrong/api-atenx/README.md

 - I kept getting an error for undefined property of id which is use to update.
 I found out that it as a spelling error.

+## Routes

+Your back-end README should have a catalog of routes (paths and methods) that the API expects

 ## ERD
 ![](https://github.com/tukrong/api-atenx/blob/master/ERD_client.png)